mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Foundations of Prompting.md

 ## 🗂️ Course Structure (Live Session)
 1. Welcome & Icebreaker (5 min)

-Activity: “Prompt Roulette” — participants give a random prompt to the facilitator (e.g., “Write a haiku about coffee in space”) and see how the AI responds.
+**Activity:** “Prompt Roulette” — participants give a random prompt to the facilitator (e.g., “Write a haiku about coffee in space”) and see how the AI responds.<br>
-Humor Injection: “AI doesn’t judge your weird ideas—it just politely tries to make sense of them.”
+**Humor:** “AI doesn’t judge your weird ideas—it just politely tries to make sense of them.”

 2. What Is a Prompt?
 (10 min)

-Definition: A prompt is the input or instruction given to an AI model to generate a response.
+**Definition:** A prompt is the input or instruction given to an AI model to generate a response.<br>
-Analogy: “Think of a prompt like a Google search, but instead of links, you get a personalized essay, poem, or business plan.”
+**Analogy:** “Think of a prompt like a Google search, but instead of links, you get a personalized essay, poem, or business plan.”<br>
-Example: Compare “Tell me about dogs” vs. “List 5 fun facts about golden retrievers.”
+**Example:** Compare “Tell me about dogs” vs. “List 5 fun facts about golden retrievers.”

 3. Why Prompts Matter (10 min)

-Concept: Garbage in, garbage out — the quality of the prompt directly affects the quality of the output.
+**Concept:** Garbage in, garbage out — the quality of the prompt directly affects the quality of the output.<br>
-Humor: “Asking AI to write your resume with ‘Make me look cool’ is how you end up with ‘Mathew once arm-wrestled a bear in a boardroom.’”
+**Humor:** “Asking AI to write your resume with ‘Make me look cool’ is how you end up with ‘Mathew once arm-wrestled a bear in a boardroom.’”<br>
-Mini Activity: Show 3 versions of a prompt (vague, okay, great) and discuss the differences in output.
+**Mini Activity:** Show 3 versions of a prompt (vague, okay, great) and discuss the differences in output.

 4. Prompting in the Wild (10 min)

-Use Cases: Business reports, email drafting, brainstorming, summarizing meetings.
+**Use Cases:** Business reports, email drafting, brainstorming, summarizing meetings.<br>
-Interactive Demo: Ask participants to suggest a task, then collaboratively write a prompt for it.
+**Interactive Demo:** Ask participants to suggest a task, then collaboratively write a prompt for it.<br>
-Tip: Use verbs + context + constraints (e.g., “Summarize this report in 3 bullet points for executives”).
+*Tip:* Use verbs + context + constraints (e.g., “Summarize this report in 3 bullet points for executives”).

 5. Wrap-Up & Q&A (5 min)